 23. Cool Toned Plum Asian Hair Highlights

-The black hair of Asian girls make them perfect for the plum highlights.
+The black hair of Asian girls makes them perfect for the plum highlights.
 Their dark base stabilizes the look.
 Always, pick complementing colors because these plum shade highlights look best when in contrast.
 Consider your skin and eye color too.
 If you want a sleeker look, mix cooler plum highlights with a blue shade.
+It is a good hair color for cool skin tone Asian women.

-How to Choose Highlight Color for Asian Hair?
+How to Choose Highlight Colors for Asian Hair?

 a) Consider Your Skin Tone